bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/menaechmus.md

 title: Menaechmus
 born: -380
 died: -320
-keywords: Menaechmus, Mathematician, Ellipse, Parabola, Hyperbola, Conic Section Theory, Irrational Numbers
+keywords: menaechmus,menaechmus
-description: Menaechmus was a Greek mathematician who discovered conic sections, irrational numbers, and solved geometric problems.
+description: Menaechmus was a Greek mathematician who tutored Alexander the Great in the subject.
+He was the first to investigate the ellipse, parabola and hyperbola as sections of a cone.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---